gregs1104/stream-scaling/README.rst

 MAX_ARRAY_SIZE at the beginning of the stream-scaling program to reflect it.

+The current version of stream-scaling tries to work around this by using a customized version of the stream code that dynamically allocates these arrays.
+It is still possible a problem here exists, and a warning suggesting a workaround (an easier one than doing a manual compile as described above) appears if your system appears to have so much cache it could run into this issue.

-If you encounter this situation, a problem report to the author would be appreciated.
-It's not clear yet why the exact cut-off value varies on some systems.
+If you encounter this situation, where stream-scaling still doesn't work properly for you, a problem report to the author would be appreciated.
+It's not clear yet why the exact cut-off value varies on some systems, or if there are systems where the improved dynamic allocation logic may not be sufficient.

 Documentation
 =============